MTV Pantaloons Style Super Stars

-MTV Pantaloons Style Super Stars is an Indian Fashion reality television series, which premiered on 2 February 2019 and broadcast on MTV India.
-The viewers will see the contestants compete for the title of Pantaloons Next Style Super Stars, providing them with an opportunity to begin their career in the fashion industry.
+MTV Pantaloons Style Super Stars is an Indian fashion reality television series that premiered on 2 February 2019 on MTV India.
+The contestants compete for the title of Pantaloons Next Style Super Stars, providing them with an opportunity to begin their career in the fashion industry.
 The series is hosted by Benafsha Soonawalla, judged by Sana Saeed, Shruti Seth and Arjun Kanungo.